kannanabhi/Data_structures_and_algo/Stack_memory_eg/README.md

 p(n) { … p(n+1) … }.
 Print the address of n each time p is invoked.
 Modify the test for termination of the recursion and repeat the test until you get a runtime error.
 (c) Summarize your understanding (for yourself) of the stack space allocated.

+##Instructions

+Run the file driver.c
+Fork and edit for better understanding.